Keeping Children Safe

 If you have a concern about a child in school, our Designated Safeguarding Officers are here to help.
 This is who they are:

-Every year Mrs Pringle, our Safeguarding governor, comes into school and completes an audit of our safeguarding practices with Miss Hodgkinson (Headteacher and Designated Safeguarding Lead) and Mrs Watts (Designated Safeguarding Deputy).
+Every year our Safeguarding governor, comes into school and completes an audit of our safeguarding practices with Miss Hodgkinson (Headteacher and Designated Safeguarding Lead) and Mrs Watts (Designated Safeguarding Deputy).
 In this audit we look at everything, from staff training to policies and how we make sure our records are well kept and up to date.
 This audit is signed off by the governing body and is sent off to Nottinghamshire Local Education Authority too.
-Our last audit was in November 2020.

-Our school works hard to ensure all elements of the children's well-being is catered for and supported.
-We have a Learning Mentor, Mrs Lambert, who works with pupils in school and has had training in Stonewall and Counselling skills.
-In our school we also have staff trained in Emotions Coaching and Play therapy.
-This training has been undertaken or updated since September 2016, so our staff are working with the latest ideas and strategies.
+Our school works hard to ensure all elements of the children’s well-being is catered for and supported.
+We have a Learning Mentor who is trained in Lego Therapy and counselling strategies and use ELSA (Emotional.
+Literacy, Support Assistant).
 We also have a worker from the CASY Counselling service who works with pupils in school too.
-Casy also provide support for parents and staff.
+CASY also provide support for parents and staff.

 We have strong links with the local Children’s Centre and our Family SENCO (A lead Special Needs Co-ordinator for the area, who oversees SENCOs across the schools in Newark) and our Local Behaviour Partnership (SBAP team).